EC-Council · CSA

 Compared to alternatives such as CompTIA CySA+ or the SANS GIAC GCIA, the CSA is more narrowly focused on SOC operations and SIEM-centric detection workflows, making it a strong choice for professionals whose day-to-day work centers on alert triage and incident monitoring rather than broader threat analysis or network forensics.
 The CSA is often pursued as a stepping stone toward more advanced EC-Council credentials such as the Certified Incident Handler (E|CIH) or Certified Threat Intelligence Analyst (C|TIA), or toward vendor-specific SIEM certifications from Splunk or Microsoft.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 570 questions.

 Explanation